 The Resilience Centre was established in late 2005 by Social Welfare Bureau as a response to the potential problems arising from the development of the gaming industry.
-In 2016 the name of the center has changed to "Problem Gambling Prevention and Treatment Division ", which aims to provide counseling services to people affected by gambling addiction problems and to their families and, through community prevention activities, reduce the possible harm caused to these individuals.
+In 2016 the name of the center has changed to "Problem Gambling Prevention and Treatment Division - The Resilience Centre ", which aims to provide counseling services to people affected by gambling addiction problems and to their families and, through community prevention activities, reduce the possible harm caused to these individuals.

 The services include: